Associate in Science

 There are many options to finance your education.
 You may be eligible for Federal Grants, Work-Study, State Grants, Federal Loans, and Institutional Scholarships.
 For more information and how to apply, please visit the Financial Aid page.

-Learn More
+Learn MoreAdmissions

 Our A.S. in Medical Laboratory Technology is a limited access program.
 This requires admission into LSSC first, then students may apply to the program.
-If you are not a current LSSC student or have not applied to LSSC, please click the following link to apply to the college:

-Submit your high school/GED and prior college/university transcripts
+- Submit your high school/GED and prior college/university transcripts

-Attend a Mandatory Information Session
+- Attend a Mandatory Information Session

-Meet with an Advisor
+- Meet with an Advisor

-• Meet pre-requisite and GPA requirement: Applicants must have an overall GPA of 2.0 or higher.
-Complete all prerequisites with a grade of “C” or better.
-Download Guided pathways to success
+- Meet pre-requisite and GPA requirement: Applicants must have an overall GPA of 2.0 or higher.

 Confirmed acceptance into the program will be granted when the following contingencies are met:

-• Background Check
+- Background Check

-• Immunizations
+- Immunizations

-• American Heart Association BLS for Healthcare Professional CPR certification
+- American Heart Association BLS for Healthcare Professional CPR certification

-• Pre-attendance drug screening
+- Pre-attendance drug screening

-• Apply to the Florida Department of Health to obtain clinical trainee licensure prior to attending clinical internships
+- Apply to the Florida Department of Health to obtain clinical trainee licensure prior to attending clinical internships

-• Mandatory Orientation
+- Mandatory Orientation

-• Must be 18 years of age or older by the program start date
+- Must be 18 years of age or older by the program start date

 Outcomes

-1. Certification exam pass rate: Last three active years of graduate certification rates demonstrating an average of at least 75% certification rates from all examinations, for graduates who take the exam within the first year of graduation.
+- Certification exam pass rate: Last three active years of graduate certification rates demonstrating an average of at least 75% certification rates from all examinations, for graduates who take the exam within the first year of graduation.

-2. Graduation rate: Last three active years of graduate rates demonstrating an average of 70% for students completing the “final half” of the program.
+- Graduation rate: Last three active years of graduate rates demonstrating an average of 70% for students completing the “final half” of the program.

-3. Placement rate: Last three active years of results of graduate placement rates demonstrating that an average of at least 70% of the respondent graduates either 1employment) or continue their education within one year of graduation as calculated by the most three-year period.
+- Placement rate: Last three active years of results of graduate placement rates demonstrating that an average of at least 70% of the respondent graduates either 1employment) or continue their education within one year of graduation as calculated by the most three-year period.

 Associate of Science in Medical Laboratory Science Outcomes

-Graduation Rate 100% 100%** TBD*
+| Graduation Rate | 100% | 100%** | TBD* |

-Placement Rate TBD* TBD* TBD*
+| Placement Rate | TBD* | TBD* | TBD* |

-* Lake-Sumter State College started the first Associate of Science in Medical Laboratory Science degree program in the Fall of 2023 with the first graduating class in the Fall of 2024.
+* Lake-Sumter State College started the first Associate of Science in Medical Laboratory Technology degree program in the Fall of 2023 with the first graduating class in the Fall of 2024.
 Data unavailable at this time.

-** Based on students taking the certification exam and securing employment in the field within 12 months of graduation.
-Data unavailable at this time.
+Certification pass rates and placement rates are based on students taking the certification exam and securing employment in the field or closely related or are currently enrolled within 12 months of graduation.

 Professional Licensure